romanzdk/tech-demo-python-packaging/README.md

     └── tests
 	└── test_dummy.py

-The difference between _Distribution Packages_ and _Import Packages_ and the consequences in naming them are described in a later demo.

 ## Development Mode / Editabel installs

-While developing and testing a python project (not recommended!) constructs like this are often used.
+While developing and testing a Python project (not recommended!) constructs like this are often used.

     # Don't do this at home!!!
     import unittest